adayhernan/CLineTester/README.md

   mirror code: https://drive.google.com/open?id=0B86c-awTf5xFQUlycG1nX2xmWXM

 There is still job to be done.

 1- Be able to test N lines of newcamd

 2- Fix the issue with the socket receive

+Please, don't be an asshat and share your code!